unluckyjori/Interior-Title-Cards/README.md

 - **TopTextColor**: Color of the top text in hex format.
 - **InteriorTextColor**: Color of the interior name text in hex format.
 - **TopTextFontWeight**: Font weight for the top text.
 - **InteriorTextFontWeight**: Font weight for the interior name text.
+- **TopTextPosition**: Position of the interior text as X,Y coordinates.
+- **InteriorTextPosition**: Position of the interior text as X,Y coordinates.

 ### Visual Effects
 - **TopTextFadeEnabled**: Enable fade in/out effect for top text.